-X comes home and tells me he’s found a pub.
+I come home and tell X I’ve found a pub.
 Not the ideal pub, of course, but not too far off.
-No music! he says.
+No music!
+I say.
 Above all no music.
 No radio, no TV.
-Local ales and a farm cider he could write odes to if he were a poet.
+Local ales and a farm cider I could write odes to if I were a poet.
 Like mountain air.
 Crisp and flat and pure and cold and dry.
 The only real cider in town.
 Not like that horrible fake shit.
 And strong.
-More than three pints of this brew and don’t expect to walk home in a straight line, he says.
-It’s a working man’s pub, he says.
-He walks in and orders his farm cider, drawing a few suspicious glances from the regular drinkers at the bar.
-They turn back to their conversations when they see he’s relaxed and keeping to himself.
-He sits against the far wall and prepares for the first sip.
-The best drink in town! he says.
-Soon he’s transported to dewy dawns in Edenic orchards, and the dirty carpet, stale smell and lack of light don’t matter!
-And what’s outside and waiting for him when he gets home doesn’t matter.
-Not that those things matter much anyway, he says.
-That’s what this stuff does to you, he says and he slumps on the sofa, it makes you remarkably clearheaded, for a little while.
+More than three pints of this brew and don’t expect to walk home in a straight line, I say.
+It’s a working man’s pub, I say.
+I walk in and order my farm cider, drawing a few suspicious glances from the regular drinkers at the bar.
+They turn back to their conversations when they see I’m relaxed and keeping to myself.
+I sit against the far wall and prepares for the first sip.
+The best drink in town!
+I say.
+Soon I’m transported to dewy dawns in Edenic orchards, and the dirty carpet, stale smell and lack of light don’t matter!
+And what’s outside and waiting for me when I get home doesn’t matter.
+Not that those things matter much anyway, I say.
+That’s what this stuff does to you, I say as I slump on the sofa, it makes you remarkably clear-headed, for a little while.

 He perceived all the strangeness there was in being observed by a word as if by a living being, and not simply by one word, but by all the words that were contained in that word, by all those that went with it and in turn contained other words, like a procession of angels opening out into the infinite to the very eye of the absolute.